-In parallel with the United Nations Decade of Ocean Science for Sustainable Development, TBC can help businesses achieve leading practice in ecologically sustainable development.
-In addition to strictly offshore developments such as windfarms and deep-water gas extraction, we work with a wide range of large-scale extractive projects that have marine components such as ports, refineries and other coastal infrastructure that carry particular marine risks.
+In parallel with the United Nations Decade of Ocean Science for Sustainable Development (2021-2030), TBC can help businesses achieve leading practice in ecologically sustainable development.
+In addition to offshore developments such as wind farms and deep-water gas extraction, TBC works with a wide range of large-scale extractive projects that have marine components including ports, refineries and other coastal infrastructure that carry particular risks for marine biodiversity.